Filing Accounts

 2. Aspect Enquiry

 An aspect enquiry is when HMRC only checks one or two specific parts of your tax return.
 It’s not as serious as a full enquiry, but it still needs to be handled carefully.
+Our expert tax investigation help UK and professional HMRC enquiry support ensure that even an aspect enquiry is managed efficiently and without stress.

 Examples of aspect enquiries: